LNXSeus/Advancely/README.md

   more [here](https://github.com/LNXSeus/Advancely#the-settings-window-esc).
 * **Interactive Map View**: The main tracker window is an interactive map where you can pan by holding `Right-Click` or `Middle-Click`, zoom with the `Mouse Wheel`, and lock the layout in place by pressing `SPACE`.
+* **Scrollable Lists**: Goals containing large numbers of sub-items (like "All Animals Bred" or complex stats) are automatically converted into scrollable lists to save screen space.
 * **Comprehensive Real-Time Tracking**: Advancely operates in real-time by watching your singleplayer save files for changes.
 It can monitor a wide range of data types, including:
     * **Advancements & Recipes**: Tracks completion status and individual criteria for any advancement or recipe from